StudentDataLabs/EmptyHousingInnovationLab/learning-resources/workshop.md

 Volunteers are encouraged to follow along point by point but also to explore the data for themselves.
 To learn more about R, the following books are useful: [R for Everyone](https://www.amazon.co.uk/Everyone-Advanced-Analytics-Graphics-Addison-Wesley/dp/0321888030), [Practical Data Science with R](https://www.amazon.co.uk/Practical-Data-Science-Nina-Zumel/dp/1617291560/ref=sr_1_1?s=books&ie=UTF8&qid=1477691407&sr=1-1&keywords=practical+data+science+with+r) and [R in Action](https://www.amazon.co.uk/Action-Data-Analysis-Graphics/dp/1617291382/ref=sr_1_1?s=books&ie=UTF8&qid=1477691440&sr=1-1&keywords=r+in+action).

 ## Workshop - Choropleth Mapping with QGIS
 In this very brief introductory tutorial you’ll learn how to create a choropleth map using QGIS.
 You’ll use open data to create a thematic map displaying empty housing as a percentage of housing stock in London’s local authorities in 2015.

-Everyone loves a map.
+Note: this workshop was created for an event and the datasets have since been moved!

 QGIS is a fantastic open source tool for GIS.
 The Empty Housing Lab takes place in a computer lab that already has QGIS installed but you can download it from the [QGIS site](http://www.qgis.org/en/site/forusers/download.html).

 ### Open Data
-You’ll be using open data on empty housing percentages in 2015 - empty_london_percentage.csv - from 2015 and geographic boundary files - lad_london_2011 - for this workshop.
-You can download the open data for this workshop from the Github repo.
+You’ll be using open data on empty housing percentages in 2015 - empty_percentages_2015.csv - from 2015 and geographic boundary files - lad_london_2011 - for this workshop.
+You can download the open data for this workshop from the event Dropbox folder.
 The datasets have been sourced from the DCLG and the UK Data Service.
 They've been pre-processed for the purposes of this workshop.
 It combines official empty housing data and local authority housing stock data in London.

 ### The Workflow
 Download our data.
-Go to the Github repo and you'll find several datasets.
+Go to the event Dropbox folder.

-Open up our Empty Housing Innovation Lab folder and drag the <b>london_lad_2011.shp</b> file you've dowinto QGIS.
-You’ll see a colourful empty map showing England’s local authority boundaries.
-You may need to [change the projection](http://docs.qgis.org/2.2/en/docs/user_manual/working_with_projections/working_with_projections.html) to Google Mercator, depending on your QGIS settings.
+Open up our Empty Housing Innovation Lab folder and drag the <b>london_lad_2011.shp</b> file into QGIS.
+You’ll see a map showing England’s local authority boundaries.
+You may need to [change the projection](http://docs.qgis.org/2.2/en/docs/user_manual/working_with_projections/working_with_projections.html) depending on your QGIS settings.

 ![](https://studentdatalabs.files.wordpress.com/2016/10/screen-shot-2016-10-21-at-02-51-08.png)